An Office of Public Outreach: Improving citizen input, City outreach, and trust in government

 How can we accept a diverse set of perspectives and act decisively on decisions?
 Perhaps it would be useful to put measurements in place.

-1. Actively seek out all potential stakeholders and create an active list on per project basis.
+1. Actively seek out all potential stakeholders and create an active list on a per project basis.

 2. Measure stakeholder responses and attendance to outreach meetings.

-3. Measure how much stakeholder input was utilized and implemented by the City and provide feedback loop directly back to the stakeholders.
+3. Measure how much stakeholder input was utilized and implemented by the City.
+Then provide that analysis directly back to the stakeholders.

 A happy City is dependent on a happy community and that start with communication which must include both listening and acting on the input and suggestions of our critical stakeholders.